 Red Cross Humanitarian aid in Ukraine

 The Red Cross is supporting people in Ukraine, providing psychosocial support and essentials such as food and fuel.

 Last updated 22 July 2022

-It has now been more than 100 days since the escalation of the the conflict in Ukraine enters its sixth week, the level of death, destruction, and suffering inflicted on civilians is abhorrent.
+It has now been more than 100 days since the escalation of the the conflict in Ukraine, and the level of death, destruction, and suffering inflicted on civilians is abhorrent.

 No one in Ukraine is left unscathed by the ongoing conflict.
 In just a matter of weeks, homes have been reduced to rubble.
 Critical infrastructure has been damaged or destroyed.
-An estimated 18 million people will need humanitarian aid.
-More than 5 million people have left Ukraine, and nearly 8 million remain displaced within the country.
+An estimated 18 million people will need humanitarian aid, and more than 14.6 million people have been forced to leave their homes.

 The rules of war are clear: civilians must be protected from the fighting.
 They are not targets.
 Housing, health facilities, water supplies are not targets.